mongodb/docs/source/reference/javascript.rst

 .. function:: db.stats(scale)

-   :param optional scale: Specifies the scale to deliver
+   :param scale: Optional.
+Specifies the scale to deliver
                  results.
 Unless specified, this command
                  returns all data in bytes.

    :returns: A :term:`document` that contains statistics reflecting
              the database system's state.